Bring back the Brown Bag

 In the land of lunch, sandwiches rule.
 However, those made with pre-sliced deli meats can get expensive.
 Here are a couple of alternatives.

-First, you can order large cuts from the butcher counter and slice them yourself.
+First, order large cuts from the butcher counter and slice them yourself.
 With some practice, you’ll get sandwich-sized cuts of deli meats for a fraction of the cost.

 Second, think barbecue.
 Most proteins cooked in barbecue sauce are delicious; a slow cooker makes it easy.
 Drop your cuts of meat in the pot, cover with sauce, and cook on low for a few hours.
 You can shred them with a fork for delicious barbecue sandwiches all week long.